 Option 5 – Unmanned

-There are various unmanned options such as the X47 development and even the Anglo French programme that might eventually come out of Taranis but it is unlikely they will be practical options for several years and the cost seems to be rather open ended.
+There are various unmanned options such as the X47 development and even the Anglo-French programme that might eventually come out of Taranis but it is unlikely they will be practical options for several years and the cost seems to be rather open-ended.

 An unmanned system might also require significant satellite bandwidth, even with the advances in autonomous operation and onboard processing, satellite bandwidth that we don’t have.

-It is also unlikely that an unmanned system would be able to fulfil the counter air role for several decades.
+It is also unlikely that an unmanned system would be able to fulfil the counter-air role for several decades.

-Unmanned systems are usually characterised by very long range which kind of negates many of the advantages of carrier launch.
+Unmanned systems are usually characterised by a very long range which kind of negates many of the advantages of carrier launch.

-In the introduction to this post I wondered if we could actually carry out some of the penetrating strike role with cruise missiles, maybe we can.
+In the introduction to this post, I wondered if we could actually carry out some of the penetrating strike role with cruise missiles, maybe we can.

-Finally, unmanned systems sound far too much like expensive jam tomorrow and the RAF is already trying to ditch yesterday’s news, the Typhoon, in favour of the shiny new model.
+Finally, unmanned systems sound far too much like an expensive jam tomorrow and the RAF is already trying to ditch yesterday’s news, the Typhoon, in favour of the shiny new model.

-I actually think CVF does has a lot of potential, I know you lot might be surprised by this but my objections have always been on cost grounds.
+I actually think CVF does has a lot of potentials, I know you lot might be surprised by this but my objections have always been on cost grounds.
 This proposal is one possible method of squeezing maximum value for the investment in the most likely missions it will be required to fulfil.

 - Switch back to the F35B for JCA

-- Obtain enough to maintain a minimum of 6 on board permanently so that we can maintain a littoral manoeuvre capability and more importantly, the skills to do so, on an enduring, always available basis
+- Obtain enough to maintain a minimum of 6 onboard permanently so that we can maintain a littoral manoeuvre capability and more importantly, the skills to do so, on an enduring, always available basis

-- In addition, obtain enough to maintain a minimum of 6 on an enduring land based operation (rotating with Typhoon as necessary) to support the deployed multi role brigade. the Typhoon would be more numerous and therefore find itself deployed for longer
+- In addition, obtain enough to maintain a minimum of 6 on an enduring land-based operation (rotating with Typhoon as necessary) to support the deployed multi-role brigade. the Typhoon would be more numerous and therefore find itself deployed for longer

-- This allows for continuous cover for an enduring land operation of Multi Role Brigade strength whilst still maintaining enough capacity for the rapid reaction force to be available at short notice without impacting the enduring operation
+- This allows for continuous cover for an enduring land operation of Multi-Role Brigade strength whilst still maintaining enough capacity for the rapid reaction force to be available at short notice without impacting the enduring operation

 - Total aircraft and crew numbers would be determined once maintenance and force generation factors become known

-- For a one off, short duration operation the non deployed force could be used, STVOL supporting greater basing flexibility (land or sea)
+- For a one-off, short-duration operation the non deployed force could be used, STVOL supporting greater basing flexibility (land or sea)

-- The RAF should stop dreaming about hordes of F35’s and get on with the job of deriving maximum benefit from the eye watering and defence budget distorting entity that is Typhoon.
+- The RAF should stop dreaming about hordes of F35’s and get on with the job of deriving maximum benefit from the eye-watering and defence budget distorting entity that is Typhoon.
 We need to start sweating our assets, not always looking over the fence

-- Equally, the Fleet Air Arm and Royal Navy should stop dreaming about having a mini me CVN and concentrate on creating a credible entry from the sea capability with a much greater vertical lift capability, reductions in F35 purchase would provide the funding for this change in emphasis
+- Equally, the Fleet Air Arm and Royal Navy should stop dreaming about having a mini-me CVN and concentrate on creating a credible entry from the sea capability with a much greater vertical lift capability, reductions in F35 purchase would provide the funding for this change in emphasis

 - The FAA would cease operating fast jets and the aboard aircraft would be RAF operated.
 We can’t afford two air forces and the largest one, the one that can achieve some economy of scale and is focussed on managing fast jets, should have primacy